IamAndelib/Auto-blue-light-filter/README.md

-# Auto-blue-light-filter
+# Auto-blue-light-filter🌡️

-🌡️ Intelligent screen temperature adjustment for Hyprland with weather-aware automation
+Intelligent screen temperature adjustment for Hyprland with weather-aware automation

-Automatic screen temperature adjustment tool for Hyprland, intelligently adjusting your display's colour temperature based on the time of day, weather conditions, and location.

-# Features
+## ✨ Features

 1. Automatic temperature adjustment based on time of day and weather
 2. Location-aware using IP geolocation